 Looking for a way to tap into the underlying creative potential of your company?
 Try group brainstorming.

 Group brainstorming can generate an undeniable synergy between employees that brings everyone together.
 Done correctly, group brainstorming can produce solutions and transform organizations at a rate greater than the sum of every individual’s contributions.
 Other times, not so much.

 By understanding the pros and cons of brainstorming, that success ratio will only improve.
 Plus, having this knowledge can make group brainstorming more enjoyable for everyone involved.

 Sure, working on your own might seem easier.
 Or at least, less complicated.
 But there’s a definite advantage (or five) that comes from working together as a group ready to brainstorm ideas.

 Whether your next collaborative brainstorming is being forced upon you or you’ve now become the driving force behind more ideation sessions at your business, the many reasons why you should conduct a group brainstorming are reasonable, logical, and yes, compelling.

-Let’s begin with the most obvious motive to host a brainstorm with your group…
+Let’s begin with the most obvious benefits of brainstorming with your group.

 It provides multiple (often diverse) perspectives to use

 Try as we might, we can’t always go it alone.
 This isn’t an admission of weakness.
 Actually, it’s more of an acknowledgment that some problems call for more than one problem solver.
 When putting your brainstorming group together, prioritize.
 Choose participants from various departments and with a range of backgrounds, ages, and life experiences.
 This will bring refreshing, diverse, and surprising ideas to the table.